-The Point State Park is not as welcoming as a visitor might like.
+The Point State Park is not very welcoming.

-But things could--and do--get worse.
-Here we're walking upstream, along the last few hundred feet of the Allegheny River.
+Here we're walking upstream along the last few hundred feet of the Allegheny River.
 Can you feel the vibration from the traffic on the Fort Duquesne Bridge?

-We could arrive by train.
-Heres, almost a mile to the east of the last picture, is the entrance to the old Pennsylvania Railroad station.
-It was designed by none other than Daniel Burnham, who inspired Chicago with his "make no little plans" exhortations.
-Alas, the Pennsylvania Railroad is gone, and passengers catching the Amtrak train go in from a side entrance, out and around the left corner here.
+Better to arrive by train.
+Here, almost a mile to the east of the last picture, is the entrance to the old Pennsylvania Railroad station.
+It was designed by none other than Daniel "Make no little plans" Burnham.
+The Pennsylvania Railroad is gone, however, and passengers catching the Amtrak train go in from a side entrance, out and around the left corner here.
 Hold your breath.

 Can you imagine what Burnham would say?